AnnikaGoranson/HMS520-FinalProject/README.md

 * Time trends: The incidents in the data set are only reported by year, so we will not be able to determine trend times at a more granular level than year.

 ### Presentation
-Please see the below link for our presentation of our US TRI analysis: https://docs.google.com/presentation/d/1oOjmbojh_AoIYqbR6wfgBuyNc26gADULE-wIaQeoGuk/edit#slide=id.p
+Please see the below link for our presentation of our U.S. TRI analysis: https://docs.google.com/presentation/d/1oOjmbojh_AoIYqbR6wfgBuyNc26gADULE-wIaQeoGuk/edit#slide=id.p